O-KAM Pro

 Design Strategies

 🚀 1.
-Make U.S. customers master the app intuitively through redesigning the app’s visual hierarchy, especially the frequently used interfaces, such as Homepage, Livestream and Messages;
+Make U.S. customers master the app intuitively through redesigning the app’s visual hierarchy, especially the frequently used interfaces: Homepage, Livestream and Messages;

 🚀 2.
 Improve U.S. customers’ stickiness with our product through highlighting interactive features to make it a medium for emotional connections.